 - Helter Skelter, by Kyoko Okazaki, 2003 (This sensational and provocative hit manga pursues the meaning of beauty in women’s lives.
 A massive hit on its own, it was also made into a feature film.)

 In addition to print media, we are now aggressively pursuing digital production as well.
-Currently about ten hundred titles, this number is expected to increase rapidly as new titles are added every month.
+Currently over one thousand titles, this number is expected to increase rapidly as new titles are added every month.
 And because digital media offer great opportunities to new talent, we want to contribute to this new media as it grows with the hope of nurturing as many talented new artists as we can.
 If you are interested in the future of digital manga and comics, we hope you will take a look.(Sorry, Japanese only.)

 Today, manga are borderless, and are created and read the world over.
 We at Shucream continue to pursue new possibilities in manga for women.